 Expect functions not marked noexcept to throw exceptions of arbitrary type.
 Note that all destructors are implicitly noexcept.

-Follow the advice of 6.36.2 for catching and handling exceptions.
+Follow the advice of clause 6.36.2 for catching and handling exceptions.

 Prefer function-scope static objects to namespace-scope objects for objects needing dynamic initialization.